 Communities are essentially another form of filtering that is location-specific.
 The most common use of Communities is for higher ed organization that have satellite campuses or non-profits that have chapters located in different regions.
+In this article you’ll find:

 - Communities vs Filters